-Written by DC's Chief Creative Officer (and one its Presidents) Geoff Johns, this May 2016 one-shot effectively undid - or at least started to unravel - the previous five years of continuity (called the "New 52" - more on that later), as well as killing off a few characters and bringing others back to life.
+Written by former DC Chief Creative Officer Geoff Johns, this May 2016 one-shot effectively undid - or at least started to unravel - the previous five years of continuity (called the "New 52" - more on that later), as well as killing off a few characters and bringing others back to life.
 Much to the delight of many fans, the latter "back to life" list included fan-favorite (and previously rebooted-out-of-continuity) Flash, Wally West.

 Of course, the biggest ramification of the issue was the addition of the Watchmen universe to the DCU, along with the revelation Dr. Manhattan has been messing with DC continuity - erasing years from history while seemingly deleting and adding characters along the way.
 And, Rebirth was just the start of a long-term plan that continues to reshape DC continuity.

 What started out as an idea Geoff Johns had for a story in The Flash ended up being the vehicle for a DC-wide reboot in September 2011.
-Because The Flash/Barry Allen went back in time to save his mom's life in the Flashpoint miniseries, all sorts of weird things happened to the present DCU (thanks to, you know, time travel).
+Because The Flash/Barry Allen went back in time to save his mom's life in the Flashpoint limited series, all sorts of weird things happened to the present DCU (thanks to, you know, time travel).
 And even though Barry went back and undid the deed, DC used the story's ending to form the "New 52" universe, restarting every single series at #1, combining the former WildStorm universe with the DCU, and making its characters much younger and less experienced.